trstringer/trstringer.github.io/_posts/2023-07-05-opentelemetry-target-allocator-troubleshooting.md

         ...
 ```

 Here we can see the receiver has the `target_allocator` configured.
 Make sure this endpoint is correct.
-One way to do this is by running a emphemeral debug container on the collector pod:
+One way to do this is by running a ephemeral debug container on the collector pod:

 ```
 $ kubectl debug -it --image ubuntu otelcol-collector-0